karma-runner/karma/docs/about/03-migration.md

 The good thing is that you don't have to migrate everything at once.
 You can keep the global Karma and update project by project.

+Note: If you are getting "npm ERR! peerinvalid Peer" error.
+Try removing old version of Karma first.

 Let's get started...

 First upgrade your local or global install of Karma via the command line using NPM.